nickchase/k0s/docs/raspberry-pi4.md

 ## Prerequisites

-This guide assumes that you use a [Raspberry Pi 4 Model B] computer and a sufficiently large SD card of at least 32 GB.
-We will be using [Ubuntu Linux] for this guide, although k0s should run quite fine on other 64-bit Linux distributions for the Raspberry Pi as well.
+This guide assumes that you use a [Raspberry Pi 4 Model B] computer and a sufficiently large SD card (at least 32 GB).
+We will be using [Ubuntu Linux] for this guide, but k0s should run fine on other 64-bit Linux distributions for the Raspberry Pi as well.
 Please [file a Bug] if you encounter any obstacles.